polterguy/magic.node/README.md

 ```

 Notice how the iterator we created above, uses the `%3` parts of the expression, to parametrize
 itself.
-If you exchange 3 with 6, it will only return **[howdy1]** and **[howdy3]** instead,
+If you exchange 3 with 5, it will only return **[howdy1]** and **[howdy3]** instead,
-since it will look for values with 6 characters instead.
+since it will look for values with 5 characters instead.
 The `Iterator` class can be found
 in the `magic.node.extensions` namespace.

-You can using the above syntax also override the default implementation of iterators, although
+You can use the above syntax to override the default implementation of iterators, although
 I wouldn't recommend it, since it would create confusion for others using your modified version.

 **Notice** - To create an extension iterator is an exercise you will rarely if _ever_ need to do,